sozip/sozip-spec/blog/01-announcement.md

 Examples of SOZip-enabled files can be found in the [sozip-examples](https://github.com/sozip/sozip-examples) repository.

+## Performance

+SOZip is efficient:
+- Overhead for common read operations is in the order of 10%.
+- Generation of a SOZip file can be much faster than regular ZIP generation when using multithreading.
+- SOZip files are typically ~ 5% larger than regular ZIPs.

+Have a look at [benchmarking results](../README.md#benchmarking).

 ## Other ZIP related specification

 This GitHub organization also host the